dekokun/json2env/README.md

 Since this feature is implemented in ECS on EC2, this feature will probably be implemented in Fargate in the future, so I wanted something to convert JSON to environment variables that can be used in the meantime.

+And I made it mandatory to specify the name of the environment variable to use so that I can safely remove this tool when I no longer use it.

 ## Installation

 ```console